SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ```

-## Target 1.3/1.4
+## Target 1.3

-These targets are combined, as they cover similar topics.

 > **1.3 Implement nationally appropriate social protection systems and measures for all, including floors, and by 2030 achieve substantial coverage of the poor and the vulnerable**
 >
 > 1.3.1 Proportion of population covered by social protection floors/systems, by sex, distinguishing children, unemployed persons, older persons, persons with disabilities, pregnant women, newborns, work-injury victims and the poor and the vulnerable
 >

-> **1.4 By 2030, ensure that all men and women, in particular the poor and the vulnerable, have equal rights to economic resources, as well as access to basic services, ownership and control over land and other forms of property, inheritance, natural resources, appropriate new technology and financial services, including microfinance**
->
-> 1.4.1 Proportion of population living in households with access to basic services
->
-> 1.4.2 Proportion of total adult population with secure tenure rights to land, (a) with legally recognized documentation, and (b) who perceive their rights to land as secure, by sex and type of tenure
+This target is interpreted as to cover research about access to social protection systems. `welfare state` was concidered but excluded as it leads mostly to historical papers.

-This query consists of 7 phrases.
+This query consists of 2 phrases.

 ##### Phrase 1:

-Note more general terms such as "basic services" are not included here (as these have technology applications), but are combined in the next phrase in combination with poor and vulnerable groups. `welfare state` was concidered but excluded as it leads mostly to historical papers.
+Access and implementation of social services
 ```Ceylon =
 TS=